Findings in Albany Police Department racial bias audit released

 “Feedback will not be known to the police chief, to the mayor, or to even my office.
 That feedback goes directly back to the third party firm,” Applyrs said.

-Before a final decisions on the audit is made, it will be available for public comment.
+Before a final decision on the audit is made, it will be available for public comment.
+Read the full report below:

 LATEST STORIES